johnandersen777/johnandersen777.github.io/content/posts/gse22.md

 ### Precision in Value Exchange

-- **Specificity**: Tokens represent specific quantities of work and food, eliminating ambiguity.
+- **Specificity**: Tokens represent specific quantities of work and play, eliminating ambiguity.
 - **Contextual Understanding**: Recognizes the intrinsic value of labor and essential goods.

 ### Reducing Deception